Netcracker/KubeMarine/documentation/Maintenance.md

 By default, ETCD restore does not require additional parameters, however, if required, the following are supported:

 * image - the full name of the ETCD image, including the registry address.
 On its basis, the restoration is performed.
-* certificates - ETCD certificates for `etcdctl` connection to ETCD API.
+* certificates - ETCD certificates.
 You can specify some certificates, or specify them all.
 Certificates should be presented on all nodes.

 #### thirdparties Parameter